Sivaani-Janaswamy/GramQuest/README.md

 ## 🤝 Contributing to GramQuest

 We warmly welcome contributions of all kinds\!
 Whether you're a seasoned developer, a passionate designer, a meticulous tester, or simply have great ideas, your input is valuable.
 Here's how you can get involved:

+  **By participating in the GramQuest project, you agree to abide by our [Code of Conduct](CODE_OF_CONDUCT.md).**

-  * **Reporting Bugs:** If you encounter any issues, please open a detailed bug report on our [GitHub Issues](https://www.google.com/search?q=https://github.com/your-github-username/your-repo-name/issues) page.
+  * **Reporting Bugs:** If you encounter any issues, please open a detailed bug report on our [GitHub Issues](https://www.google.com/search?q=https://github.com/Sivaani-Janaswamy/GramQuest/issues) page.

   * **Suggesting Enhancements:** Have a brilliant idea to make GramQuest even better?
-Share your suggestions as a feature request on our [GitHub Issues](https://www.google.com/search?q=https://github.com/your-github-username/your-repo-name/issues).
+Share your suggestions as a feature request on our [GitHub Issues](https://www.google.com/search?q=https://github.com/Sivaani-Janaswamy/GramQuest/issues).

   * **Code Contributions:** Ready to roll up your sleeves and write some code?